ntustison/ANTsXMouseBrainMapping/Manuscript/intro.md

 validation time, and engineering expertise that may not be readily available for all investigators.

-The last category consist of modular mapping approaches constructed using general image analysis toolkits, which are software packages that include modular image processing, segmentation and registration tools that have been previously developed, and validated for multiple application areas.
+The last category consists of modular mapping approaches constructed using general image analysis toolkits, which are software packages that include modular image processing, segmentation and registration tools that have been previously developed, and validated for multiple application areas.